Elegant Evening Halloween Party in Black and White

 With an assortment of candy, colorful costumes, and spooky TV specials, Halloween is is full of fun for kids.
-But don't forget, adults can celebrate Halloween, too!
-If you've outgrown cauldron punch, fake spider webs, and gross-out candy, host a sophisticated Halloween party for your friends and family.
-This Halloween party is full of intrigue and mystery, inspired by carnival masks and crescent moons of New Orleans.
-Read on for decorating ideas, invitations, recipes, and more.
+But remember, adults can celebrate Halloween, too!
+If you've outgrown cauldron Halloween punch, fake spider webs, and gross-out candy, host a sophisticated Halloween party for your friends and family instead.
+This party is full of intrigue and mystery, inspired by the carnival masks and crescent moons of New Orleans.
+Try our elegant Halloween decorations, invitations, Halloween appetizers, and more.

 Extend sophisticatedly spooky Halloween decorations to the entryway to invite party guests inside.
 Bits of bittersweet pop against an ash-color Spanish moss wreath.
 Cover a straw wreath form with bunches of Spanish moss, using greenery pins or T-pins to secure.
 Make this wreath part of your Halloween scene by adding bittersweet and a plastic raven.